ahmadzafar-code/Stanfordspaceinvadersgame/README.md

 the effort you put into it? the end product? the process you followed? what you learned along the way?
 Tell us about it!

+Even though we ended up implementing something different from our original proposal for the final product, we are proud of how we pivoted and creatively developed a working solution.
+While we technically implemented our initial idea, it was too slow, and we wanted a final project that actually worked and was fun to play.
+We're proud of how we worked around these challenges to create a final project that was fast enough to be enjoyable.
+For us, this was a heroic moment - we saved the day and our final demo!
+When we faced a major technical bottleneck with the graphics rendering for the moving bears, we came up with a creative solution.
+Instead of trying to optimize the bears' movement, which wasn't working despite our best efforts, we flipped the concept and made the shooter move upward instead.
+This clever twist achieved the same exciting gameplay feel as Space Invaders while bypassing our rendering limitations entirely.
+We learned the importance of teamwork and being creative in solving issues.
+We also learned not to be afraid to pivot from our original plans, as we might end up with an even better project!
+This was a fun class filled with challenges that we're proud to have overcome.

 ## Photos
 You are encouraged to submit photos/videos of your project in action.
 Add the files and commit to your project repository to include along with your submission.